thesis09/XGBoost-crypto-historical-analysis/README.md

-add your binance api key
+1. add your binance api key
-then run `main.py` or in cmd you can use this command to run file `python main.py`
+2. then run `main.py`
+3.  in cmd you can use this command to run file `python main.py`